-My Neighbor Totoro (となりのトトロ) is one of the films from Studio Ghibli most popular of all time.
-Many are in love with the totoro character, buy various plushies and objects related to the anime.
-If you live in or want to travel to Japan, you may want to visit totoro-themed places.
-That's why we've separated some places that will make you travel and live in the world of totoro in Japan.
+My Neighbor Totoro (となりのトトロ) is one of the most popular films from Studio Ghibli of all time.
+Many are passionate about the character Totoro, buying various plush toys and items related to the anime.
+If you live in or wish to travel to Japan, you might want to visit themed locations related to Totoro.
+That’s why we’ve separated some places that will make you travel and live in the world of Totoro in Japan.

-For those who don't know, tonari no totoro was released in 1988, written and directed by Hayao Miyazaki.
-The story follows a family that has moved to the countryside, soon they discover a world hidden behind their new home.
+For those who don’t know, My Neighbor Totoro was released in 1988, written and directed by Hayao Miyazaki.
+The story follows a family that moved to the countryside, and soon they discover a hidden world behind their new home.
 Studio Ghibli films have captured the hearts and minds of people all over the world.
-If you haven't had a chance to watch this movie yet!
-Run and watch!
+If you haven’t had the chance to watch this movie yet!
+Hurry and watch it!

-I won't even mention the Studio Ghibli museum in the article, because it's a must for every fan.
-Although there are many themed things, shops and objects.
-I believe that the most interesting things about totoro are scattered throughout Japan.
+I won’t even mention the Studio Ghibli museum in the article because it’s a must for all fans.
+Although there are many themed things, shops, and objects there, I believe the most interesting things about Totoro are scattered throughout Japan.

 Morikoro Park in Nagoya

-If you're in Nagoya, you can visit Morikoro Memorial Park to see the replica of Satsuki and Mei's house.
-The house and environment was planned with a lot of love and care, to recreate all the memories of the movie.
-This house was created in 2005 for the Nagoya world fair.
-Since then the house has remained in the commemorative park in Nagakute, Aichi.
+If you are in Nagoya, you can visit the Morikoro Memorial Park to see the replica of Satsuki and Mei’s house.
+The house and the environment were planned with a lot of love and care to recreate all the memories from the movie.
+This house was created in 2005 for the World Expo in Nagoya.
+Since then, the house has remained in the memorial park in Nagakute, Aichi.

-Even the interior of the house has been meticulously created.
-You will see the parent's office filled with books.
-The kitchen fully decorated with many fine details, looking like an ordinary kitchen from the 50's.
-All the details of the house like the hole under the house and even the bus stop.
-When visiting the house you have complete freedom to touch everything, open drawers, cupboards and windows.
-It's a real immersion into the world of totoro.
+Even the interior of the house was meticulously created.
+You will see the father’s office filled with books.
+The kitchen is fully decorated with many fine details, resembling a typical kitchen from the 50s.
+All the details of the house, such as the hole under the house and even the bus stop.
+When visiting the house, you have complete freedom to touch everything, open drawers, cabinets, and windows.
+It’s a true immersion into the world of Totoro.

-One of the most memorable scenes in the film is the bus stop.
-We can find thousands of photos of people with cosplay of totoro holding a black umbrella at real bus stops.
-Some stores and people also put a totoro doll at some bus stops or in front of stores to attract the attention of tourists.
-Finding these locations can be good for you to take memorable photos.
-Below is a list of spots where to find these themed bus stops:
+One of the most memorable scenes from the movie is the bus stop.
+We can find thousands of photos of people with cosplay of Totoro holding a black umbrella at real bus stops.
+Some shops and people have also placed a Totoro doll at some bus stops or in front of shops to attract tourists’ attention.
+Finding these locations can be great for you to take memorable photos.
+Below is a list of places where you can find these themed bus stops:

 • On Ninen-Zaka street near Kiyomizu-dera in Kyoto;